General Procedural Details and Recipient Sites

 Behind the hairline the flow continues and sites are made with 19G or 18G needles, with irregularities embedded in the actual pattern of the sites as well as those dictated by the angle and direction of the existing hair.
 In cases where there are not even vellous hairs to direct the surgeon, she uses the pattern of the hair further posterior to ascertain a “flow” which indicates the direction of the anterior hairs.
 A natural final appearance is vitally dependent upon this directionality.

 One session of FUT creates a pattern which is natural and covers the area with moderate density.
 Further surgeries can be performed in the same area in the future to increase density if so desired.
 Dr. Unger’s goal is to create a natural appearance with the minimum number of hairs that satisfies the patient’s density objectives.
 This conservative approach will enable the doctor to treat more of the affected areas over the patient’s lifetime and ensure a “reserve” of grafts for unusual cases where the limits of the hair loss exceeded those predicted early on in the patient’s course of treatment.
-The majority of Dr Unger’s patients begin treatment in early stages of hair loss, thus the hair can be replaced gradually as it is lost, keeping ahead of any obvious signs of thinning to outside observers.
+The majority of our patients begin treatment in early stages of hair loss, thus the hair can be replaced gradually as it is lost, keeping ahead of any obvious signs of thinning to outside observers.

 Photos of a patient with early Male Pattern Baldness (MPB), before and after one surgery.
 It is clear that existing hair was preserved and density significantly increased.